proinsias/proinsias.github.io/_posts/2017/2017-04-05-Python-Environment-markers-specify-requirements-depending-on-python-version.md

 ---
 layout: single
-title: 'Python: Specify requirements depending on python version using environment markers'
+title: "Python: Specify requirements depending on python version using environment markers"
 date: 2017-04-05
 last_modified_at: 2023-04-26 13:22:37
 excerpt: For example python_version and sys.platform